-Check out our webpages about septic tank maintenance and repair/replacement If problems are persistent, get a professional to assess the system to determine what is required.
+Check out our web pages about septic tank maintenance and repair/replacement If problems are persistent, get a professional to assess the system to determine what is required.

-You can also find guidance in our webpage on household wells.
+You can also find guidance on our webpage on household wells.
 You should have your well tested at least annually, particularly after heavy rain, to make sure your drinking water is safe.
 If you suspect that your septic tank system is affecting your well, you should get the well and septic tank system checked by a suitably qualified person.

 Proper operation and maintenance

 Prevent risk to the environment or human health

 Site assessment in line with Code of Practice (site assessors)

 Installation in line with the Code, building regulations, and standards (architects, engineers, builders, etc.).